 A-Tip: Make a reservation and come early.
 There’s not a huge amount of vegan options here, but what they do have, they do well.

 Hot damn, we’re glad this was our first gelato stop.
 This gem sits on the south, non-touristy side of the Arno River and has six, that’s right, SIX vegan options.
-The interior is cozy yet still quite, a perfect respite from the crazy Florentine streets filled with tourists and overzealous drivers.
+The interior is cozy yet still quiet, a perfect respite from the crazy Florentine streets filled with tourists and overzealous drivers.

 We opted for the almond rum, chocolate, and pear with mango.
 Usually sorbets are underwhelming, but if there’s such a thing as capturing the essence of pear, this was it.
 The mango was just as good, but we just were blown away by the pear.
 The texture was so smooth and creamy.